Kaylan94/WeatherApp/README.md

 4. Now type 'npm start'.
 Runs the app in the development mode.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.</br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.